Barcelona sign Pierre-Emerick Aubameyang as free agent till 2025 after Arsenal exit

 The move gives him the set of the five major European leagues, although he never played in Serie A for AC Milan, where he began his career and starred for the youth team.

-"I have experience, I played in Germany, in France, in England, so I'm here to help and give the maximum for the team," said Aubameyang.
+"I have experience, I played in Germany, in France, in England, so I'm here to help and give the maximum for the team."

-Aubameyang is believed to have taken a significant cut on his Arsenal wage, which started at around 300,000 euros ($337,000) a week.

-It was a spectacular way for Barca to end an active transfer window.
+It was a spectacular way for Barcelona to end an active transfer window.

 They have been busy despite their enormous debts and their inability to either sign talented French World Cup winning striker Ousmane Dembele to a contract extension or to sell him before he becomes a free agent in the summer.